spatialcurrent/gotmpl/README.md

 # Description

-**gotmpl** is a super simple command line program for rendering templates.  **gotmpl** uses environment variables as its context and [go-adaptive-functions](https://github.com/spatialcurrent/go-adaptive-functions) for its functions.
+**gotmpl** is a super simple command line program for rendering templates.  **gotmpl** uses environment variables as its context and [go-adaptive-functions](https://github.com/spatialcurrent/go-adaptive-functions) for its functions.  **gotmpl** uses [go-simple-serializer](https://github.com/spatialcurrent/go-simple-serializer) for parsing text into data, such as in the "Render Time Table" example below.

 # Installation